Our Change Management 2020 Guide - What you need to know

 - Providing insight for improvement in other areas of the business

-Only when an organisation has used its change management capability to ensure that it is cognizant of and has planned for cultural and organisational reaction to the change across every single impacted function and team, can they start to roll things out.
+Only when an organisation has used its change management toolkit to ensure that it is has adequately planned for the reaction to the change across every single impacted function and team can they then start to roll things out.

 4. Making change relevant to every individual affected

 One size never fits all and never will.
-The size and complexity of most organisations will inevitably make any major change initiative challenging to make stick.
-Corporate ecosystems are underpinned by a variety of different functions with their own cultural tropes and idiosyncrasies.
-All change journeys, very much including those of a cultural nature, are highly personal to individuals and their teams.
+Corporate ecosystems are underpinned by a variety of different functions with their own cultural idiosyncrasies.
+As such, all change journeys are highly personal to individuals and their teams.
 The key measure of success for cultural change will be the extent to which they buy into the new culture on a personal basis.